 6 .The Magic Link

-If you don’t want to fire off that PowerShell script or use Graph Explorer, you could also just click on this link below to set Intune as the default MDM.
+If you don’t want to fire off that PowerShell script or use Graph Explorer, you could also just click on one of these 2 links below to set Intune as the default MDM.

 Migration evaluation – Microsoft Intune admin center